steve-canham/imp_ror/docs/5_Coding Scripts.md

     			and length(latin) < 3 <br/>
     			and char_length(nonlatin) > 5<br/>
 <br/>
 Making the three changes above means that almost half of the ‘double scripted’ names disappear.
 There are (currently, April 2025) just 158 names that could be classified as using two scripts, and even that is probably stretching the definition.
-The resultanty set is shown in the tab double_coded_2 in the spreadsheet.
+(The resultant set is shown in the tab double_coded_2 in the current summary spreadsheet)
 <br/><br/>
-Why these double coded names occur is an interesting question.
+Why these double coded names occur is unclear.
 Presumably they have appeared at some time in source material listing an organisation, and are therefore needed as part of a matching process.
 Many of the Japanese entries, for example, just include a Latin acronym followed by ‘株式会社’, according to Google translate the equivalent of ‘co. ltd.’ or ‘corporation’.
 Some may be simple errors, though it not clear how easily that could be checked and corrections made.<br/>
 Only a very few seem like genuine and deliberate attempts to provide a full name in two scripts:<br/>
 ‘武田薬品工業株式会社, Takeda Yakuhin Kōgyō kabushiki gaisha’ and <br/>
 ‘Институт коммерции и праваWebsiteDirections’<br/>